Ver. 1.0, 26.07.2021

 As a responsible company, we do not make profiled or automation-based decisions.

 In certain cases, we collect and process the personal data of applicants for jobs in our company.
-Especially in cases in which an applicant sends us the CV or other documents related to the employment, by email or through a web form on the website.
+Especially in cases in which an applicant sends us the CV or other documents related to employment, by email or through a web form on the Careers website.
 If we hire that person, by entering into an employment contract, the data transmitted will be stored for the purpose of performing the obligations arising from the employment report, in accordance with the legal requirements.
-If a work contract is sent to the applicant, the personal data and the documents containing them will be automatically archived / deleted two months from the moment of refusal, provided that no other legitimate interest is opposed to its deletion.
+If no employment contract is sent to the applicant, the personal data and the documents containing them will be archived and may be deleted at the request of the applicants, provided that no other legitimate interest is opposed to its deletion.

 18. Data protection provisions related to the application and use of Facebook